Can You Be Allergic to Oxygen?

 When it comes to your home, activated charcoal is a fast and effective method for eliminating contaminants.

-Activated charcoal can be found in most HEPA filters too.
+Activated charcoal can be found combined in most HEPA filters too.
 There’s no reason to not cut out the middle man and just get the charcoal itself, which is more than capable of getting the job done on its own.

 7. Houseplants